- To request guidance from a nurse, call 1700

 Further information about infant and toddler healthcare.

-Nurses and doctors at the healthcare centers oversee the health care of school children in the vicinity of the centers.
+Nurses and doctors at the healthcare centres oversee the healthcare of school children in the vicinity of the centres.

 The main focuses in the health care of school children include: